A humane alternative to mental health treatment

 Classifying thoughts, feelings and behaviors as diseases is a logical and semantic error.... - Thomas Szasz, M.D.

-Emotional distress and problem behaviors are not signs of illness or disease.
-They are natural, expected, and understandable reactions to the very real difficulties in living your life.
-With effort, those reactions can be managed to your benefit.
+Emotional distress and problem behaviors are natural, expected, and understandable responses to the very real and meaningful difficulties in living your life.
+With effort, you can change those responses for your benefit.